Khaligufzel/Dimensionfall/README.md

 # Itemgroup editor
 Specify itemgroups, used to spawn items in various locations including containers and corpses.
 By specifying a spawn chance and amount, it offers a wide veriety of possibilities.
+To add items to the itemgroup, drag them from the left side of the screen onto the itemgroup!

 ![Catax_furniture_editor](Media/Catax_itemgroup_editor.png)